 The complaint describes how four victims paid for, but did not receive, N95-compliant masks.
 Three of the four victims reside in the San Francisco Bay Area, including one hospital employee.
 Also described in the complaint are follow-up emails from EM General to customers in which false excuses about supply and shipping issues were made.
 Three of the four customers in the complaint never received the promised products at all despite multiple representations that the masks had been shipped.
 The fourth customer paid over $400 on March 2, 2020, for N95 masks represented to be "in stock," and, after raising several complaints, on March 27, 2020, received cheaply made fabric masks.
 The masks, delivered in a white envelope with no return address, did not comply with the N95 standard that EM General purportedly sold.

-Stevenson was arrested at his home in Muskegon, Michigan, made his initial appearance before the United States District Court for the Western District of Michigan in Grand Rapids, and was released on supervised bond.
-Stevenson’s next scheduled appearance is set for May 18, 2020, in the Western District of Michigan for a preliminary hearing.
+Stevenson was arrested at his home in Muskegon, Michigan, and made his initial appearance before the U.S. District Court for the Western District of Michigan in Grand Rapids.
+Dates for further proceedings remain to be determined.

 The case is being prosecuted by the Special Prosecutions Section of the U.S. Attorney’s Office for the Northern District of California.
 This case is being investigated jointly by the San Francisco and Detroit Divisions of the United States Postal Inspection Service and the San Francisco and Detroit field offices of the Federal Bureau of Investigation.

 A complaint merely alleges that crimes have been committed, and any defendant so charged is presumed innocent until proven guilty beyond a reasonable doubt.